CWCroghan/project-one/dataProcessing/500_City.md

 7. Convert Population, Lat & Long into numeric variables
 8. Drop rows with null values
 9. Verify there are no duplicate records
+10. Create a County Level FIPS to use as a foreign key
-10. Export the dataFrame to a csv file - /ProcessedData/500_City_cleaned.csv
+11. Export the dataFrame to a csv file - /ProcessedData/500_City_cleaned.csv